Campers love these 7 destinations for camping in Maui.

 “Maui is such a beautiful place to visit, but when you are close to nature it is even better!
 This place was absolutely incredible.
 I would highly recommend bringing bug spray and lots of water.
 The only downside is that it did get hot during the night.” —The Dyrt Ranger Sasha W.Camp Here

 For diverse Maui camping options with plenty of perks, head to the YMCA’s Camp Keanae along the Hana Highway.
-Even the campers who choose the ‘bring your own tent’ option have full access to the site’s fitness center and gym.
-Put a sturdier roof over your head during the rainy season by electing to stay in field cabins with bunk beds, hostel-style; or interpret the idea of camping more loosely in the YMCA’s private oceanside two-bedroom cottages, where the only things you need to bring are food and clothes.
+Even the campers who choose the ‘bring your own tent’ option have full access to the site’s fitness center.
+Put a sturdier roof over your head during the rainy season by electing to stay in field cabins.
+Or interpret the idea of camping more loosely in the YMCA’s private oceanside two-bedroom cottages, where the only things you need to bring are food and clothes.

 Swimmers will appreciate the camp’s onsite waterfall-fed natural pool, and that the tent facilities look out onto cliff-lined Nua’ailua Bay—one of the more imposing vistas along the Hana Highway.

 So long as it’s not a Wednesday or a Thursday, The County of Maui is okay with campers pitching tents at Papalaua Wayside Park, a small beachside park three miles down the highway from Camp Olowalu.
 Amenities are few, but recreation is plentiful.
 Papalaua means only a few yards of sand separates you from surfing, snorkeling, and kayaking; at a maximum of $20 per evening.
 Camp on the sand, or park your RV only slightly removed from the beach.